-As a guide, training 4 members of staff is likely to cost in the region of £3,650.
+As a guide, training 4 partners will cost the charity within the region of £2,500-£4,000 to deliver.
 This includes musical instruments to the value of £500.
-We ask all project partners to consider what level of contribution they are able to make to training costs and we offer flexible arrangements.
+We ask all project partners to consider what level of contribution they are able to make to these training costs, and we offer flexible arrangements and fundraising capability.
 We never want funds to be a barrier to accessing training.